Contextual Agentic Memory is a Memo, Not True Memory: The Case: Agentic Memory Is a Memo, Not True Memory

 \textbf{The diary contrast.} A person who records a lesson in a diary can retrieve it only if they consult the diary and the situation is similar enough to trigger recall.
 A person who has internalized the lesson has it available everywhere.
 Agentic memory is the former; weight-based learning is the latter.
 Reflexion calls its approach ``verbal reinforcement learning,'' yet the model's weights remain unchanged; Voyager stores skills as code yet novel composition still falls back on the frozen base model; Generative Agents write synthesized insights to the memory stream yet the reflecting model is the same frozen model every session.

 \textbf{The RAG inversion.} \citet{lewis2020rag} introduced RAG explicitly framing it as \emph{augmenting} parametric memory with a retrieval index.
-The field has since progressively replaced parametric updates with expanded non-parametric stores, inverting the original vision.
-The tacit assumption (more retrieval equals more intelligence) is what the next section formally refutes.
+Agent systems have since emphasized expanded non-parametric stores because they are deployable and controllable.
+The next section asks when this operational substitute ceases to be sufficient for durable acquisition.

 \textbf{The existence proof.} ROME localized factual associations to specific MLP layers~\citep{meng2022rome}; MEMIT edited thousands of facts via weight modification~\citep{meng2023memit}; ParamMem showed empirically that encoding agent reflections into weights outperforms storing them externally~\citep{yao2026parammem}.
-Weight-based memory is not speculative; it is already available.
-The question is what is lost when knowledge lives only in an external store.
+These methods establish update primitives, not a solved frontier-scale consolidation system.
+The question is what is lost when acquired knowledge lives only in an external store.

 \textbf{Cognitive science grounding.} Complementary Learning theory~\citep{mcclelland1995cls,oreilly2014cls} identifies the neural substrate of this distinction: the hippocampus provides fast episodic storage; the neocortex encodes slow, distributed, rule-based representations consolidated during sleep~\citep{brodt2023sleep}. \citet{chi1981categorization} showed this reorganization is not a change in what novices have \emph{stored} but in how knowledge is \emph{represented}.
-The AI agent community has invested almost exclusively in the hippocampal side~\citep{hu2025memoryage}; the neocortical half remains unaddressed.
+The AI agent community has invested primarily in the episodic side~\citep{hu2025memoryage}; reliable consolidation remains comparatively underdeveloped.